 ensure parents are made aware of financial and other supports available to them and the means to access them

-upload the Parent Payment Policy and Frequently Asked Questions onto the school’s website.
+upload the Parent Payment Policy onto the school’s website.

 It is critical that school communities, parents, key stakeholders and the Department can see how the parent payment policy is being implemented at the local level.
 Therefore, ensuring schools assess the impact of the policy on students and parents is important.

-Transparency Framework (docx - 88.27kb) assists schools in their implementation and compliance with the policy.
+Transparency Framework (docx - 88 (docx - 87.28kb) assists schools in their implementation and compliance with the policy.
 It includes a Transparency Checklist Tool that enables self-assessment of open and transparent processes and practices.
 This tool can be used to provide a good practice framework upon which policy implementation can be regularly reviewed and reported on.
 Schools are strongly encouraged to work through the checklist at least annually.

 As part of the Department's and each school’s commitment to ongoing improvement, and ensuring that the impact of policies and practices on students are assessed in an ongoing way, implementation of the Parent Payment Policy and school practice will be reviewed as follows:

 - school councils have a key role in ensuring the school level approach to parent payments reflects the shared expectations of the whole school community and is therefore responsible for monitoring effectiveness and impact on parents and students

 - the Department will undertake regular audits for compliance with the Parent Payment Policy.